How can we avoid New Year burnout?

 - ‘I’m annoyed with my partner for not helping me with the Christmas preparations’, or

-- ‘I’m really angry that my boss expects me to work late on Christmas Eve’ or
+- ‘My boss expects me to work late on Christmas Eve, and I’m really angry!’ or

 - Continue doing this until you feel relief from the problem.
-You may find that a different problem pops into your mind, if it does, focus on that whilst massaging the fingers one by one.
+You may find that a different problem pops into your mind.
+If it does, focus on that whilst massaging the fingers one by one.

-This technique is a discreet form of the Emotional Freedom Technique (EFT), which you can do at anytime, even in front of the person who is the cause of your annoyance!
+This technique is a discreet form of the Emotional Freedom Technique (EFT), which you can do at anytime.
+Even in front of the person who is the cause of your annoyance!